 Even if the current proposal is on the right track, we need to make sure not to throw the baby out with the bathwater; i.e. banishing rendaku and Lyman's Law from the field of phonology entirely.
-As summarized in the introduction, recent work shows that orthographic knowledge may have a deep connection with our linguistic knowledge (Ito et al. 1996; Taft 2006; Nagano & Shimada 2014; Shaw et al. 2014).
+As summarized in the introduction, recent work shows that orthographic knowledge may have a deep connection with our linguistic knowledge (Ito et al., 1996; Nagano & Shimada, 2014; Shaw et al.,

+2014).
 Likewise, it is unlikely that every aspect of rendaku can be reduced to orthography.
-Rendaku, for instance, interacts with several kinds of linguistic information, such as branching structures and morphosyntactic categories (Kubozono 2005; Vance & Irwin 2016), which cannot be reduced to orthography.
-Rendaku is also blocked by Identity Avoidance constraints (Kawahara & Sano 2014a; 2014b; Tanaka 2017), as well as by OCP(labial) (Kawahara et al. 2006; Kumagai 2017).
-It also interacts with pitch accent, in such a way that rendaku often correlates with unaccentedness in compounding (Sugito 1965; Zamma 2005; Kurisu 2010).
+Rendaku for instance interacts with several kinds of linguistic information, such as branching structures and morphosyntactic categories (Kubozono, 2005; Vance & Irwin, 2016), which cannot be reduced to orthography.
+Rendaku is also blocked by Identity Avoidance constraints (Kawahara & Sano, 2014a,b; Tanaka, 2017), as well as by OCP(labial) (Kawahara et al., 2006; Kumagai, 2017).
+It also interacts with pitch accent, in such a way that rendaku often correlates with unaccentedness in compounding (Kurisu, 2010; Sugito, 1965; Zamma, 2005).

-It is also important to note that in the loanword devoicing pattern discussed in section 3.2, only voiced geminates, not singletons, can get devoiced in response to Lyman's Law, as shown in Figure 1-i.e. devoicing due to Lyman's Law is delineated by a grammatical distinction like singletons vs. geminates (Kawahara 2006; 2016).
+It is also important to note that in the loanword devoicing pattern discussed in section 3.2, only voiced geminates, not singletons, can get devoiced in response to Lyman's Law, as shown in Figure 1-i.e. devoicing due to Lyman's Law is delineated by a grammatical distinction like singletons vs. geminates (Kawahara, 2006, 2016).
 Therefore, a grammatical consideration comes into play, even if the trigger of devoicing is defined in terms of orthography, i.e., OCP(diacritic).
 It thus seems most productive to consider an interplay between orthography and other grammatical principles in order to explain our linguistic behavior.
-Japanese speakers should have an orthographic representation can affect their linguistic knowledge (Nagano & Shimada 2014), and that representation can affect their speech behavior, in tandem with phonological and other linguistic representations.
+Japanese speakers should have an orthographic representation as part of their linguistic knowledge (Nagano & Shimada, 2014), and that representation can affect their speech behavior, in tandem with phonological and other linguistic representations.